 Where to stay on Kangaroo Island:

-More tips for Australia
+More Tips for Visiting Australia

 What are your favourite places in Australia?
 Tell us in the comments.
 And if you haven’t been yet, what places are on your Aussie bucket list?